 Michelle Carter is a 17 year old girl from Taunton, Massachusetts.
 Carter’s boyfriend, Conrad Roy, was 18.
-As the story goes, Ms. Carter, who apparently wanted to flaunt an aggrieved victim of a tragedy involving the suicide of her boyfriend, repeatedly cohereced Roy into committing suicide.
+As the story goes, Ms. Carter, who apparently wanted to flaunt herself as an aggrieved victim of a tragedy involving the suicide of her boyfriend, repeatedly cohereced Roy into committing suicide.

 At the final stages when Conrad Roy sat in a parked truck as carbon monoxide slowly pumped into his vehicle, Roy attempted to back off the idea entirely.
 When Roy contacted Carter saying he had changed his mind, she convinced him to go through with it and to get back into the truck.

 Carter reportedly texted a friend about what she had done saying: “I was on the phone with him and he got out of the car because it was working and he got scared and I [expletive] told him to get back in.”